-The Board confirms that for the financial year ended 31 December 2014, the Company has adhered to the principles and guidelines as set out in the Code, where applicable, and has specified and explained the deviation from the Code in this report.
+The Board confirms that for the financial year ended 31 December 2015 ("FY2015"), the Company has adhered to the principles and guidelines as set out in the Code, where applicable, and has specified and explained any deviations from the Code in this report.
 The Board considers that the alternative corporate governance practices are sufficient to meet the underlying objective of the Code.